Note on Dolbeault cohomology and Hodge structures up to bimeromorphisms: Introduction

 As far as we know, these are the first explicit examples of simply-connected compact complex non-K\"ahler manifolds satisfying the $\del\delbar$-Lemma in the literature.

-{\sl Acknowledgments.} The authors warmly thank Giovanni Bazzoni, Carlo Collari, Hisashi Kasuya, Sheng Rao, Jonas Stelzig, Valentino Tosatti, Claire Voisin, Victor Vuletescu, Song Yang, Xiangdong Yang, Weiyi Zhang for interesting and useful discussions on many occasions.
-Parts of this work have been written during the visit of the first-named author at the Hokkaido University and that of the second-named author at Universit\`a di Firenze: they would like to thank the both Departments for the warm hospitality.
+{ {\sl Acknowledgments.} The authors warmly thank Giovanni Bazzoni, Carlo Collari, Hisashi Kasuya, Sheng Rao, Jonas Stelzig, Valentino Tosatti, Claire Voisin, Victor Vuletescu, Song Yang, Xiangdong Yang, Weiyi Zhang for interesting and useful discussions on many occasions.
+Thanks also to the anonymous Referees for some suggestions and comments that improve the presentation of the paper.
+Parts of this work have been written during the visit of the first-named author at the Hokkaido University and that of the second-named author at Universit\`a di Firenze: they would like to thank the both Departments for the warm hospitality. }